-The American Heart Association recommends that all children have yearly blood pressure measurements.
-Detecting high blood pressure early will improve a child's health.
+The American Heart Association recommends that all children have yearly blood pressure measurements in order to allow for early detection and intervention.

 When it comes to blood pressure in children, “normal” is relative.
-It depends on three factors:
+Your doctor will calculate what’s right for your child based on three factors:

 How children can develop high blood pressure